-One important thing to note is that you can only save to, load from, or link with the Global Block that precisely corresponds to the block instance you are using in a preset.
-Instance refers not only to the type, but to the possible block number, as well.
+One important thing to note is that you can only save to, load from, or link with the Global Block that precisely corresponds to the numbered block instance you are using in a preset.
 So for example, global "Cabinet 1" blocks may only be used with the "Cabinet 1" blocks in your presets and not with "Cabinet 2" blocks.